williamhobbs/energy-forecasting-tools/README.md

 # energy-forecasting-tools

 This repository is a place for some energy forecasting tools.
-It currently just includes solar-related tools, but may expand to include wind and (maybe one day) electric load.
+It currently only includes solar-related tools, but may expand to include wind and (maybe one day) electric load.

 Look at the notebook [solar_example.ipynb](solar_example.ipynb) for some examples, and [more_solar_examples.ipynb](more_solar_examples.ipynb) for more examples.
 Both of these convert the resource forecasts to power.